vnpy/vnpy/README_ENG.md

 3. Launch VN Station (a shortcut will be created automatically on your desktop after installing VN Studio), enter the account password from the previous step and login

-4. Click on the **VN Trader Lite** button at the bottom and start your trading!
+4. Click on the **VN Trader Pro** button at the bottom and start your trading!

 Attention.